inesosman/AROM/README.md

 # **AROM** (**A**lignments **R**euse for **O**ntology **M**erging)
 AROM is a novel approach for merging multiple ontologies at a time using alignments.
 It automatically customizes and merges multiple large ontologies in very short times.

-As an example, let's merge ontologies from the **Large Biomedical Ontologies** OAEI track using their reference alignments.
+As an example, let's merge the three ontologies of the **Large Biomedical Ontologies** OAEI track.
+We will merge them using reference alignments between all possible ontology pairs.
+This will ensure a complete semantic interoperability between them.
+The IRI of our future merged ontology is "http://merging".
+All tests were performed with a confidence threshold equal to $0.0$, so we kept all input alignments correspondences/cells.

 # Input Alignments

-These are three equivalence correspondences/cells from the "Large Biomedical Ontologies" OAEI reference alignments.
+These are three equivalence correspondences from the "Large Biomedical Ontologies" OAEI reference alignments.

 ### FMA-NCI